CSCfi/machine-learning-scripts/courses/yandex2017/README.md

     pip3 install --user notebook

-The `srun` command reserves a gpu on one of the compute nodes.
+The `srun` command reserves a gpu and opens a shell on one of the compute nodes.
 The option `-t` sets the time limit in the format `HH:MM:SS`, and `--reservation` gives access to the K80 nodes (4 GPUs per node) reserved for this course (`XXX` should be either `wed`, `thu` or `fri`; it is also possible to